kokkos/kokkos-fft/docs/api/hermitian/ihfft.rst

 .. note::

    The input must be a real-valued view, and the output must be a complex-valued view.
-The input length along the transform axis is ``(n / 2 + 1) * 2``, where ``n`` is the output length along that axis.
+The input length along the transform axis is ``2 * (n - 1)``, where ``n`` is the output length along that axis.
 If this condition is not met, the `std::runtime_error` exception will be thrown.

 Examples
 ========